 When the fire suppression, fire detection, and fire alarm systems is not complete on the construction documents, then shop drawings or submittal data shall first be reviewed and approved by the A/E of record.
-The reviewed documents, with any added notations by the A/E, shall be submitted to the appropriate Fire Safety reviewer (University Review Unit and/or responsible State Fire MarshalOffice) for final review and approval.
+The reviewed documents, with any added notations by the A/E, shall be submitted to the appropriate Fire Safety reviewer (University Review Unit) for final review and approval.

-7A.1.7.3 Safety equipment not required by code, including Fire Detection, Fire Alarm, and Fire Suppression Systems, which are not required by code, but are provided at the Owner's option in state owned buildings and structures shall be complete in accord with the code.
+7A.1.7.3 Safety equipment not required by Code, including Fire Detection, Fire Alarm, and Fire Suppression Systems, which are not required by Code, but are provided at the Owner's option in state owned buildings and structures shall be complete in accord with the Code.
 Work that is planned as a complete system, but requires phased construction to provide a complete system is acceptable.
 Providing partial systems to certain spaces such as storage spaces that will improve safety without giving a false sense of security to building occupants will be considered on a case by case basis.